 Freelancing for The Revelator

 The Revelator, the independent environmental news and ideas site published by the Center for Biological Diversity, welcomes pitches from experienced freelance journalists.
+We currently need stories to run in May 2021 or later.

 Our readers tend to be both educated about environmental issues and personally or professionally involved in them, so our stories speak to that experienced, well-versed audience.